-The initial audit provided significant evidence that Howard Center has a solid infrastructure that supports effective organizational functioning.
+The initial onsite audit provided significant evidence that Howard Center has a solid infrastructure that supports effective organizational functioning.
 Numerous policies and legal documents exist that support the agency's dedication to zero tolerance and effective crisis response.
 This includes an agency policy that specifically addresses PREA and provides valuable information about how to respond to incidents of sexual abuse, the agency grievance process and other important PREA related information.

 The Howard Center infrastructure includes a high-level manager, the Howard Center Compliance Officer, who is responsible for ensuring agency compliance with all state and federal regulations.
-This individual's work is further supported by a formal committee, the Corporate Compliance Committee, which oversees and monitors agency compliance in all areas (i.e. agency policies, licensing regulations, etc.).
+This individual's work is further supported by a formal committee, the Corporate Compliance Committee, which oversees and monitors agency compliance in all areas (i.e., agency policies, licensing regulations, etc.).
 Additionally, the Howard Center infrastructure includes an incident review system that requires agency leadership to review all critical incidents to determine contributing factors and develop plans to mitigate future risk.
 This level of review ensures agency leaders are connected to program operations; that issues are addressed immediately and appropriately; and feedback and guidance is provided to programs to prevent future incidents.

 The success of any initiative depends on a variety of factors and requires support from executive level managers.
-Interviews with several agency leaders in the Howard Center organization reveal Howard Center is fully committed to keeping youth safe and free from sexual abuse and harassment.
-The Howard Center Executive Director, Mr. Bob Bick, stated "PREA made us aware of specific issues...and we address these issues immediately."
+Interviews with several agency leaders in the Howard Center organization reveal Howard Center is committed to keeping youth safe and free from sexual abuse and harassment.
+The Howard Center Executive Director, Mr. Bob Bick, explained that following the last PREA audit (in 2017) the agency decided to install cameras in the Park Street program to better ensure youth and staff safety.
+He also reported that he strives to ensure that all youth (i.e., English Limited Proficiency, cognitive functioning, cultural backgrounds, etc.) are afforded the same rights and protections as other individuals.
+He explained that the agency dedicates extensive resources to providing translation services, security upgrades, and taking the proper precautions to ensuring youth safety (i.e., placing staff on paid administrative leave if necessary).
 Other agency leaders, including the Agency PREA Coordinator, shared similar perspectives on the importance of closely aligning agency and program practices with PREA standards.
-Each leader provided several examples of how the agency demonstrates this commitment.
+The Director of Information Management and Compliance as well as the Director of Home and Community Services also provided several examples of how the agency demonstrates their commitment to preventing, detecting, and responding to sexual harassment and sexual abuse.

-Information gathered from program staff and youth suggests there is exceptionally strong leadership at the Howard Center Park Street Program.
+Information gathered from program staff and youth provides evidence there is strong leadership at the Howard Center Park Street Program.
 The Program Director, Ms. Shelly McGinnis has worked at the Park Street Program since its inception more than 20 years ago.
-She is professional, well respected by staff, and has a strong positive presence at the program.
-It was repeatedly demonstrated throughout the three-day onsite visit that Ms. McGinnis makes herself readily available to staff; that youth and staff respect and trust her; that she is committed to keeping youth safe; and she is passionate about helping youth make positive changes in their lives.
+Staff interviews verified Ms. McGinnis is professional, well respected, and has a strong positive presence at the program.
+It was repeatedly demonstrated throughout the onsite visit that Ms. McGinnis makes herself readily available to staff; that youth and staff respect and trust her; that she is committed to keeping youth safe; and she is passionate about helping youth make positive changes in their lives.
 It was also confirmed through observations and interviews that Ms. McGinnis fully supports staff through regular team meetings, impromptu coaching, and making herself available to all staff and youth seven days a week.
 She leads using a continuous improvement lens and regularly examines program operations and services to identify potential areas for improvement.
 Similarly, staff and youth interviews verified that the Clinicians and other Park Street Program managers are experienced, skilled, and possess a genuine passion for the work they do.
-One youth explained, "Staff are very respectful.
-Staff will joke around but they have good boundaries.
-They definitely care about us...
-I've learned a lot here.
-I used to be angry and explode, but now I just let it go."
-This exceptional leadership throughout the program is a recipe for program success.